jdecool/phpstan-report/README.md

 - `--report-file-<format>`: Export report in an output file for a particular format
 - `--report-http-target-url`: The target URL to send the report to (available only if output format is `http`)
 - `--report-http-add-header`: Add a header to the HTTP request (available only if output format is `http`)
+- `--report-gitlab-severity-mapping`: JSON string mapping error identifiers to GitLab severity levels (available only if output format is `gitlab`)

 Available formats are: `text`, `html`, `http`, `json`, `gitlab` and `heatmap`.